tyoung3/sw/README.md

 StreamWork reads and executes a StreamWork network definition(ND) file.
 Employing StreamWork, an ND becomes, in effect, an executable script.
-Sw launches collects pre-compiled components into one main.go program, launches them as goroutines, and connects them via Go interface channels.
+Sw launches collects go components(defined in go packages)
+into one main.go program, launches them as goroutines, and connects them via Go interface channels.

 The ND consists of a list of streams(or dataflows).
 Each stream consists of a sink process,